Hair Salon Loyalty Programme: Rebook 70% of Clients

 FaveCard Team

-Published January 20, 2026 · Updated January 20, 2026
+Published January 20, 2026 · Updated March 9, 2026

-Last updated: January 2026
+Last updated: March 2026

 Key Takeaway: The average hair salon loses 65% of first-time clients after their initial visit.
 Top performers retain 70%+.
 The difference often comes down to one thing: staying top of mind during the 6-10 week gap between appointments.
-A loyalty program with automated reminders directly addresses this.
+A loyalty programme with automated reminders directly addresses this.

 Why Hair Salons Struggle With Client Retention